StableMTL: Repurposing Latent Diffusion Models for Multi-Task Learning from Partially Annotated Synthetic Datasets

 and $d$ is the feature dimension.
 Each task $t$ has its own projection layers $(q_t,k_t,v_t)$, enabling task-specific adaptation.
-The brackets $[\cdot]$ denote concatenation along a newly introduced \emph{task} dimension, conceptually achieved via an \texttt{unsqueeze} operation followed by concatenation.
+The brackets $[\cdot]$ denote concatenation along a newly introduced \emph{task} dimension.

-\paragraph{Attention-guided task masking.} As previously mentioned, both the main UNet $\unet$ and the auxiliary UNet $\unetss$ are initialized with identical pretrained weights from our single-stream training.
-This shared initialization can cause the task attention mechanism to concentrate heavily (become "spiky") on a few auxiliary tasks early in training.
+\condenseparagraph{Attention-guided task masking.} As previously mentioned, both the main UNet $\unet$ and the auxiliary UNet $\unetss$ are initialized with {the} weights from our single-stream {stage}.
+This shared initialization can cause the task attention mechanism to concentrate heavily {on certain auxiliary tasks early during training}.
 To promote broader exploration and prevent attention saturation, we implement attention-guided task masking within each task-attention layer.

 For each spatial location (\ie, "image token") in every task-attention layer, $(\mathbf{s}_{\token\rightarrow \tokenss})_{\tokenss \in \alltask^*}$ denotes the vector of attention scores from the main stream (task $\token$) to the auxiliary streams (tasks $\tokenss \in \alltask^*$).
 These scores are computed as components of $\operatorname{softmax}(QK^\top/\sqrt{d})$ and represent the attention assigned by task $\token$ to auxiliary task $\tokenss$.
 Intuitively, tasks with higher scores should have a higher chance of being masked.
 We model this with the distribution $\pi_{\token}$ over auxiliary tasks $\alltask^*$: $\pi_{\token}(\tokenss) = \frac{\mathbf{s}_{\token\rightarrow \tokenss}}{\sum_{{\tokenss}\in \alltask^*}{\mathbf{s}_{\token \rightarrow {\tokenss}}}}$.